OphidiaBigData/esdm-pav-runtime/README.md

 ### Description

-The Ophidia Server is the Ophidia front-end.
-It supports WS-I and GSI/VOMS interfaces and works as a web service.
-It also provides user authorization and confidentialy (based on TLS/SSL protocol for WS-I).
-The module processes JSON Requests structured according to the Ophidia Workflow [JSON Schema](http://ophidia.cmcc.it/documentation/users/appendix/json_request.html) and returns [JSON Responses](http://ophidia.cmcc.it/documentation/users/appendix/json_response.html) back to clients.
+The ESDM-PAV runtime support the execution of data post-processing, analytics and visualisation (PAV) experiments in the field of climate and weather applications.
+It integrates the [Earth System Data Middleware (ESDM)](https://github.com/ESiWACE/esdm) for improved parallel data access for PAV use cases.
+The runtime can support complex experiments composed of multiple analytics tasks in the form of DAGs.

 ### Requirements

-In order to compile and run the ESDM PAV Runtime, make sure you have the following packages (all available through CentOS official repositories and the epel repository) properly installed:
+In order to compile and run the ESDM-PAV Runtime, make sure you have the following packages (all available through CentOS official repositories and the epel repository) properly installed:

 1. jansson and jansson-devel
 2. libxml2 and libxml2-devel